boderg/the-bread-shed/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of The Bread Shed.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some IDE set up issues.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the support with the implementation of VSCode to work locally when the online IDE was running slow.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the support with the implementation of VSCode, Bash and Git to enable me to work locally when the online IDE was running slow.
-- I would like to thank my CI facilitator Iris Smok for their effective learning timetables and feedback on my project.
+- I would like to thank my CI facilitator Iris Smok for their effective learning timetables and feedback on The Bread Shed site.
 - I would like to thank my family, for believing in me, and allowing me to make this transition into software development.